-In the recent past, the commitment to enduring work from home setups appeared as an unstoppable trend, something that would last forever.
+In the recent past, the commitment to enduring work-from-home setups appeared as an unstoppable trend, something that would last forever.

 Today we see a mirroring of the widespread belief that artificial intelligence (AI) will imminently make numerous contact center job roles redundant.

-However, there is a noticeable parallel emerging in the initial enthusiasm surrounding AI concerns, and of the not-so-distant past promise of permanence in working from home.
+However, there is a noticeable parallel emerging in the initial enthusiasm surrounding AI concerns, and the not-so-distant past promise of permanence in working from home.

 Let me explain.